Stormproaudio/Ivez/README.md

 Https://github.com/reiryuki/Dolby-Atmos-ZTE-A2019-Pro-Magisk-Module/discussions/20

-We are supporters of Open Sourcve and Avid Observer of Copyright and Software Intellectual Property Rights advocates WIPO.
+We are supporters of Open Source and Avid Observer of Copyright and Software Intellectual Property Rights, also a member of WIPO.
 Join WIPO today and preserve Intellectual Property Rights and Movement! https://www.wipo.int/treaties/en/